ExpediaGroup/styx/docs/user-guide/configure-health-checks.md

 ## Introduction

-Styx automatically monitors connectivity and health of configured backend services.
+Styx automatically monitors the connectivity and health of configured backend services.
 This feature is called "health checking", and can be enabled or disabled by including a `healthCheck` attribute in a backend service configuration block.

-Health checking is configured for a specific URI endpoint on a backend service.
+Health checking is configured for a specific backend service, using the `uri` attribute to indicate the URI of the health check endpoint.
  Styx polls this endpoint, for every backend service origin, at configured intervals.

-When an origin fails to respond to the poll from Styx `unhealthyThreshold` times, Styx will mark the origin as *INACTIVE* and remove it from load balancer rotation.
+When an origin fails to respond to the poll from Styx for `unhealthyThreshold` times, Styx will mark the origin as *INACTIVE* and remove it from the load balancer rotation.
 Conversely, when an *INACTIVE* origin starts responding to the polls, it must respond at least `healthyThreshold` times before Styx moves it back into the *ACTIVE* state and puts it back into